bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->
 ### Coupons
-> Coupons can not be added to an order via API.
+> You can not add coupons to an order via API.
 Use the `discount_amount` instead.

 </div>
 </div>